On the uniqueness of solutions to quadratic BSDEs with non-convex generators and unbounded terminal conditions: the certain exponential moment case: Proof of Theorem

-\textbf{Proof of (ii) of Theorem \ref{ncth1}.} Since $g_1$ satisfies the strictly quadratic condition (A2), and $g_2$ satisfies the sub-linear growth condition (B) with $\theta\in[0,1)$, then obviously, the generator $g:=g_1+g_2$ of BSDE (\ref{BSDE1.1}) also satisfies assumption (A2).
-Hence, in view of $g$ also satisfying (i) of assumption (A1), the existence result has been shown in (i) of Proposition \ref{cun}.
-That is to say, BSDE (\ref{BSDE1.1}) admits a solution $(Y_\cdot,Z_\cdot)$ satisfying (\ref{kj}), (\ref{z1}) and (\ref{z2}).
+\textbf{Proof of (ii) of Theorem \ref{ncth1}.} Suppose that $|\xi|+\int_0^T \alpha_t\dif t$ admits an exponential moment of $p$-order for some $p>\gamma$ (i.e., \eqref{eq:4.2}).
+Suppose further that $g_1(\omega,t,\cdot)$ is convex with a strict quadratic growth (i.e., (A1') and (A2)), and that $g_2(\omega,t,\cdot)$ is uniformly continuous with a sub-linear growth (i.e., (H1)-(H2)).
+It is not difficult to verify that the generator $g:=g_1+g_2$ of BSDE \eqref{BSDE:4.1} also satisfies assumption (A1') with constant $\bar\gamma$ and $\gamma$ being respectively replaced with $\bar\gamma-\eps$ and $\gamma+\eps$ for any constant $\eps\in (0,\bar\gamma)$.
+Note that (A1') implies (A1) and that $p>\gamma+\eps$ when $\eps$ is small enough.
+It follows from (i) of Proposition \ref{cun} along with Proposition \ref{Proposition 2 in [FanHuTang 2020]} that BSDE \eqref{BSDE:4.1} admits a solution $(Y_\cdot,Z_\cdot)$ satisfying \eqref{kj}, \eqref{z1} and \eqref{z2}.
 For the uniqueness, we will fit the proof of (i) of Theorem \ref{ncth1} to this situation.
-The following proof will be divided into three steps.

-\textbf{First step.} Let us start with showing $Y_\cdot\leq Y_\cdot^q$ for any $q\in\A$.
-Thanks to Girsanov's theorem, BSDE (\ref{BSDE1.1}) can be equivalently written as follows:
+The following proof will be divided into three steps. \textbf{First step.} Let us start with showing $Y_\cdot\leq Y_\cdot^q$ for any $q\in\A$.
+Thanks to Girsanov's theorem, BSDE \eqref{BSDE:4.1} can be equivalently written as follows:

-In view of (\ref{kj}) and Fenchel's inequality, we have
+In view of \eqref{kj} and Fenchel's inequality, we have

-and in the same manner, by virtue of (\ref{z1}) we have
+and in the same manner, by virtue of \eqref{z1} we have